OpenMDAO/RevHack2020/solution_approaches/sub_problems.md

 ## If sub-problems are useful, why did you take them out in V2 and V3?

-They were dropped from V0 because that implementation wasn't really a sub-problem, as much as a special kind of opaque group (they were called Assemblies back then).
+They were dropped from V0 because that implementation wasn't really a sub-problem, as much as a special kind of opaque group (they were called `Assemblies` back then).
 These opaque groups created fundamental code structure problems that were not fixable.
-I know that "opaque-group" vs. "sub-problem" does not give you a lot of details to work with, but suffice it to say that the former is a bad design and the latter a good one.
+I know that "opaque group" vs. "sub-problem" does not give you a lot of details to work with, but suffice it to say that the former is a bad design and the latter a good one.
 In the rewrite from V0 to V1, so many things were more pressing to re-implement than sub-problems.
 They stayed low on the priority list in large part because we didn't use them ourselves, but also because we felt it was pretty easy for users to implement ad-hoc versions as needed.